 - Interspecies Romance: The Brannigans.
 She's demi-human, he's a cat-man; their kids are a litter of kittens (who can say "Mama").

-- National Stereotypes: Irish Catman.
-Including that one guy who really went out of his way to look British.
+- That one guy who really went out of his way to look British.
 Bowler hat, something about manners...

 - One Drink Will Kill the Baby: When Martha finds out that Cheen is pregnant, she rips off Cheen's Honesty patch in disgust.